POVITICA! Two ways; pumpkin pie povitica and walnut povitica!

 To all those who took part in the challenge, how did you spread this stuff without ripping the dough?
 My dough was elastic and perfectly thin, BUT, it lifted and tore on as I tried to spread the thick walnut filling.
 By the time I finished and started to roll, the holes were sticking to the floured sheet, so I couldn’t pull up the sheet and roll it using the sheet – like this video shows .

-I’ve come to the conclusion that when you bake or cook angry or sad, it translates into the final result, hence why I had so many problems and no swirly coils.
-I think I should meditate or do yoga before cooking or baking, the next time I’m out of sorts.
-At the very least, I’ll be limber.
-I will to try the povitica again.
+I’ve come to the conclusion that when you bake or cook angry or sad, it translates into the final result, which is why I had so many problems and no swirly coils.
+I think I should meditate or do yoga before cooking or baking the next time I’m out of sorts or PMSing.
+At the very, very least, I’ll be limber.
+I will try the povitica again.
 Maybe.
 One day.

-Swirly coils or not, povitica is a delicious and wonderfully delicate, crumbly textured sweet or savory bread, so I implore you to make it.
+Swirly coils or not, povitica is a delicious and strikingly delicate, crumbly textured sweet or savory bread, so I implore you to make it.
 I have no doubt that you will get swirly coils.

 Half Batch Dough Ingredients